ThomasWeinert/FluentDOM/readme.txt

 We implemented several php interfaces: Countable, Iterator, SeekableIterator and RecursiveItrerator.
 Even ArrayAccess is supported.

-The jQuery method "next" has a conflict with the Iterator interface used in PHP.
-We attached the postfix 'Siblings' to each of these methods to get around the conflict:
-E.g.
-  'next' => 'nextSiblings'
-  'prev' => 'prevSiblings'

-We think you got it.

 Since FluentDOM works on XML documents, there is no method 'html()', but 'xml()'.

 We support the string conversion using the magic __toString() method.
 It will